 As shown, each of the 12 lines (requirement 1) defines a 3-week period with 15 working days (requirements 3 and 6).
 Furthermore, we can see that each line covers all shifts 5 times each (requirement 6) and each day covers all shifts 4 times each (requirement 4).

 We can see that requirement 5 is satisfied by looking at Table 2.
-The number shown in position (i, j) represents the number of times therapists and are working in the same shift.
+The number shown in position (i, j) represents the number of times therapists i and j are working in the same shift.
 As shown, all pairs of therapists meet at least once every three weeks.

 Table 1.
 Roster for 12 therapists working in 3 shifts (A, B and C) along a 3-week period (main table).